grimm-co/GOCSP-responder/README.md

 Tests
 -----
 This has been tested and working with the `openssl ocsp` command, Chrome 55.0.2883.95, Firefox 50.1.0, and Safari 10.0.2.
+It should still work for newer versions of these browsers.
+I didn't test IE/Edge.
+If it doesn't work for those, submit an issue.

 Options
 -------